jjose-ca/Stock-bot/README.md

 stronger, simpler strategy.

 ### Stop-Streak Circuit Breaker — Validated, Not Yet Deployed

+> ⚠️ Numbers below computed on the pre-split-adjustment-fix baseline.
+This
+> is now a HIGHER priority to re-validate and deploy, not lower: the real
+> edge is roughly 4.6x smaller than believed when this was tested, meaning
+> there's much less margin to absorb clustered-loss days — the exact
+> problem this breaker addresses.
+Re-run before deploying, don't assume
+> the old ~4x-improvement ratio holds at the corrected baseline.

 Motivated by a real live example (July 14, 2026 — 14 signals fired in one choppy session, all 14 lost) — tested whether suppressing new signals